PrairieLearn/marketing/legal/subprocessors.md

 title: Subprocessors
 ---

-PrairieLearn, Inc. ("PrairieLearn") uses certain third party sub-processors (“Sub-processors”) to assist in providing the Service described in the PrairieLearn Terms of Service available at https://www.prairielearn.com/legal/terms/ and/or as set forth in a customer service agreement.
+PrairieLearn, Inc. ("PrairieLearn") uses certain third party sub-processors to assist in providing the Service described in the PrairieLearn Terms of Service available at [https://www.prairielearn.com/legal/terms/](/legal/terms) and/or as set forth in a customer service agreement.

-## List of subprocessors
+## List of sub-processors

 | Name                | Purpose                | Entity Country |
 | ------------------- | ---------------------- | -------------- |